 a.s.r.'s solvency position was reviewed and discussed each quarter.
-Specific attention was paid to the UFR effect within the Solvency II framework, to the decreasing interest rates and to a.s.r.'s view on a more economic UFR scenario.
-The Audit & Risk Committee discussed the risk scenarios and the outcomes of the ORSA and discussed the balance sheet plan and the quarterly updates of this.
+Specific attention was paid to the UFR effect within the Solvency II framework, the decreasing interest rates and a.s.r.'s view on a more economic UFR scenario.
+The A&RC discussed the risk scenarios and outcomes of the ORSA and the balance sheet plan and associated projection updates.
 In all risk scenarios of the ORSA, the solvency ratio remained - sometimes after specific management actions - within the boundaries set by a.s.r., demonstrating the robustness of a.s.r.'s solvency and the effectiveness of certain management actions.
-The future solvency ratio projections include the gradual decrease of the UFR as prescribed by EIOPA.
+The future solvency ratio projections included the gradual decrease of the UFR as prescribed by EIOPA.

-The a.s.r. risk appetite is based on a prudent approach to risk management and translates the risk appetite into qualitative business guidelines for non-financial risk matters and into requirements for solvency, liquidity and returns for the financial risks matters; solvency takes priority over profit and profit takes priority over premium income.
-Moreover, a.s.r.'s updated capital and dividend policy was discussed, after which the SB approved the updated policy.
+The a.s.r. risk appetite is based on a prudent approach to risk management and translates the risk appetite into qualitative business guidelines for NFR matters and requirements for solvency, liquidity and returns for the FR matters; solvency takes priority over profit and profit takes priority over premium income. a.s.r.'s updated capital and dividend policy was also discussed, after which the SB approved the updated policy.

-The Audit & Risk Committee regularly monitored the status of the risk appetite during the year through a.s.r.'s Integrated Risk Dashboard and the status report on the management of risk priorities and at the end of the year, the Committee was informed of the outlines of the reinsurance programme for 2020.
+The A&RC regularly monitored the status of the risk appetite during the year through a.s.r.'s Integrated Risk Dashboard and the status report on the management of risk priorities.
+At the end of the year, the A&RC was informed of the outlines of the reinsurance programme for 2021.